SolutionGuidance/psm/psm-app/userhelp/source/service-admin-help.rst

 Check the Provider Information:

--  Is this person's National Provider Identifier accurate and valid, as listed in `the National Plan and Provider Enumeration System registry <https://npiregistry.cms.hhs.gov/>`__?
-If not, you should reject the enrollment.
 -  Is this person in the `Social Security Administration's Death Master File <https://www.ssa.gov/dataexchange/request_dmf.html>`__ (`how to access <https://classic.ntis.gov/products/ssa-dmf/>`__)?
 If so, SSA